AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 In C#, importing packages and calling specific functions can be done for both custom files (like your own classes) and NuGet packages.
 Below, I’ll explain how to do this for both scenarios.

 - 1. Importing Custom Files
+    In some lanuages the files are called by their path but in C# we do not reference the files.
+Instead we reference them by namespaces, each project contains many namespaces each namespace may potentially comprise of one or more files.
+When we call the function or the class of a function, we call them by namespace.function.
     - Step 1: Create a Custom Class

         First, create a custom class in a separate file.
 For example, create a file named `MathUtilities.cs`: